anishamandega/Rock-Paper-Scissors/README.md

 4. Open a terminal or command prompt and navigate to the directory where the rock_paper_scissors.py file is located.

+**You can also pull the dockerize verion**

+1. You need to first go to your command prompt and make sure that you have docker installed by using:

+$ docker run hello-world

+2. Once you made sure that docker is installed pull this project by using:

+$ docker pull anisharue/game

+3. One the project is pulled, run it by using:

+$ docker run -it anisharue/game

 ## Usage

 1. Run the following command to start the game: